When it comes to names for guitars, the world of music is as diverse as the guitarists who strum these iconic stringed instruments.

-I won’t be going too much into psychology, since I’m far from the expert on the matter.
+Nonetheless, I won’t be going too much into psychology since I’m far from an expert on the matter.

-But I know that having more connection to the instrument can enhance the experience of playing it.
+But I know more connection to the instrument can enhance the playing experience.

 And with an enhanced and more personal experience, the chances are that you’re going to play better.

 If you feel like it, then absolutely go for it.